vaibhav16/AirIndia_unofficial/README.md

 # AirIndia_unofficial
-A simple Windows Phone 8 application for Air India to book flight tickets, check schedule.
+A simple Windows Phone 8 application for Air India customers to book flight tickets, check schedule.

 Some in-app screenshots: